shafnasir/MyPlanBook/team.md

   - Can respond to text messages fastest (within 0-2 hours) and emails daily
 - Brandon Joubran: joubranb:
   - Can respond to text messages and personal email the quickest, within 0-3 hours.
+- Xiaoyang Wu: wuxiaoy9
+  - Can respond as soon as I see the message, within 0-3 hours.

 ## Agile Meetings
 - Meet and discuss project in person during and after CSC301 tutorials